Slow Burn (podcast): Reviews

 Slow Burn received a positive review from Vulture.
 USA Today named Slow Burn as a "hot" recommended podcast.
 The New York Times praised Slow Burn and credited Malcolm Gladwell with leading the way by making historic podcasts that focused on neglected aspects of well-known events, like Slow Burn, possible.

+The show won Podcast of the Year at the 2019 iHeartRadio Podcast Awards.

 Adaptations

 TV adaptation

 It was announced in February 2019 that Epix was producing a six-part television series based on the first season Watergate investigation.
 It premiered on February 16, 2020.